Typical answers to questions about Mohs Surgery

-Mohs Surgery is an advanced treatment that progressively removes fine amounts of skin and examines it immediately to determine if cancerous cells are present.
-Once the doctor is sure that all of the cancerous cells have been removed, they stop removing the skin.
+Mohs surgery is an advanced treatment that progressively removes fine amounts of skin and examines them immediately to determine if cancerous cells are present.
+Once the doctors are sure that all of the cancerous cells have been removed, they stop removing the skin.
 This method allows doctors to leave as much healthy tissue as possible and gives patients the confidence to know that their cancer has been completely removed.

 - Experienced a recurrence after previous skin cancer treatment or for those who have a higher risk of the cancer coming back.

 - Skin cancer that is located in a visible or delicate area of the body, such as the face